branko3000/cmlrpg/readme.md

 - `{enemyDeathcry}` - a random deathcry from the list of deathcrys the enemy has.
 - `{enemyHealth}` - the current amount of health of the enemy.
 0 when there is no combat happening at the moment.
 - `{enemyMaxHealth}` - the maximum amount of health the enemy can have.
+- `{enemySex}` - the defined gender of the enemy
 - `{xpGain}` - the amount of XP the current enemy is worth/the current goal yields.
 - `{enemyWeapon}`, `{enemyWeaponSound}`, `{enemyWeaponDamage}`, `{enemyArmor}`, `{enemyArmorSound}`, `{enemyAmmunition}`, `{enemyMaxAmmunition}` - equivalent to the values for player, just specific to the enemy instead of the player.
 - `{itemName}` - Name of the last item that was in the item pick up dialogue
 - `{itemPower}` - Power of the last item.
 Will be in the form of `X-Y` for weapons with the deviance used.
 - `{itemCapacity}` - Capacity of the last item, only relevant for weapons

+Additional to using a placeholder to fill in the value of a variable you can define a list of options.
+The selected option is then based on the value of the variable.
+If no value is passed or the passed value is not an option the first option is used as default.
+This can be used to have genderspecific pronouns for instance.
+When the current enemy has the value `gender: 'f'` defined you can write: `[gender:m->he,f->she,n->it]` and it will be printed as `she`.

+The library also supports the usage of emojis.
+You could just paste in a emoji but this will sometimes result in broken or wrong characters.
+Instead you can use `{:XXXXX}` and replace the `XXXXX` part with the code of the emoji (they can be found here for instance: [https://unicode.org/emoji/charts/full-emoji-list](https://unicode.org/emoji/charts/full-emoji-list.html)).
+So `{:1F604}` would come out as :smile:.

 ### Enemys.js